fivetran/terraform-provider-fivetran/docs/resources/connector.md

 	- Service `hubspot`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `linkedin_ads`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `linkedin_company_pages`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
+	- Service `microsoft_lists`: The long-lived Refresh token carries the information necessary to get a new access token for API resources.
 	- Service `one_drive`: The long-lived `Refresh token` carries the information necessary to get a new access token for API resources.
 	- Service `optimizely`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `outreach`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `pinterest_ads`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `pinterest_organic`: Your Pinterest refresh token.
 	- Service `pipedrive`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
+	- Service `qualtrics`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `quickbooks`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.
 	- Service `ramp`: Your Ramp refresh token.
 	- Service `reddit_ads`: The long-lived `Refresh token` along with the `client_id` and `client_secret` parameters carry the information necessary to get a new access token for API resources.